Sylvia Brett: Ranee of Sarawak

-Brett married His Highness Rajah Vyner of Sarawak at St Peter's Church, Cranbourne, Berkshire, just before her 26th birthday on 21 February 1911.
+Brett married Rajah Vyner of Sarawak at St Peter's Church, Cranbourne, Berkshire, just before her 26th birthday on 21 February 1911.
 They first met in 1909 when she joined an all-female choral orchestra, established by Vyner's mother.
 She first visited Sarawak in 1912, where her husband (from 1917) ruled a 40000 sqmi jungle kingdom on the northern side of Borneo with a population of 500,000, an ethnic mix of Chinese, Malays, and the headhunting Dayak.
 Brett was invested with the titles of Ranee of Sarawak on 24 May 1917 and Grand Master of The Most Illustrious Order of the Star of Sarawak on 1 August 1941.
-Rajah Vyner died in 1963.
+Vyner died in 1963.

 Brett was distraught that her eldest daughter, Leonora, under Islamic law, could not take the throne; as a result she hatched various plots to blacken the name of the heir apparent, Anthony, the Rajah Muda.

 She was known for having Machiavellian machinations, which agitated the British Colonial Office.
-Brett always had designs on her husband's succession because her daughters, as women, were not able to become a ruler of Sarawak.
+Brett always had designs on her husband's succession because her daughters, as women, were not eligible to become rulers of Sarawak.
 "Her own brother described her as a “female Iago” because she was the family nuisance and great schemer."

 Richard Halliburton, the celebrated adventurer, met her as he circumnavigated the globe in 1932 with his pilot, Moye Stephens.
 She became the first woman in Sarawak to fly when the pair gave her a flight in their biplane, the Flying Carpet.
 Halliburton narrates an account of the visit in his book of the same name.

 Sylvia Brett enjoyed dressing up in sarongs and exotic jewelry and decorated her London home with spears, totem poles.

-Brett was the author of eleven books, including "Sylvia of Sarawak" and "Queen of the Head-Hunters" (1970).
-Fort Sylvia in Kapit is named in her honour.
+Brett was the author of eleven books, including Sylvia of Sarawak and Queen of the Head-Hunters (1970).
 She also contributed short stories to publications such as John O'London's Weekly, for example "The Debt Collector", in the Summer Reading Number June 29, 1929.

+Fort Sylvia in Kapit, Malaysia, is named in her honour.